Diverse Audio Embeddings -- Bringing Features Back Outperforms CLAP!: Methodology

 \subsection{Neuralogram: Stacked Embeddings}

-In this representation, we project each of the 100ms waveform chunks through a traiend convolutional architecture, MobileNet \cite{howard2017mobilenets}.
-This representation of stacking the output of the last convolutional layer (Neuralogram \cite{verma2019neuralogram}), when we pass on a input 100ms gives a 1024-embedding vector , gives us a representation of 1024x10 shape for 1s content of audio signal.
+In this representation, we project each of the 100ms waveform chunks through a convolutional architecture, MobileNet \cite{howard2017mobilenets} trained on FSD-50K with same way as our baseline architecture.
+We choose this as it is much more efficient on performance per number of parameters than other neural architectures.
+This representation of stacking the output of the last convolutional layer (Neuralogram \cite{verma2019neuralogram}), when we pass on an input of 100ms, gives a 1024-embedding vector, gives us a representation of 1024x10 shape for 1s content of the audio signal.
 This vector is now projected to a dimension of 64 via a linear layer, and sinusoidal positional embedding is added before being passed onto the Transformer module.
-We think this is different from an end-to-end architecture, as the architectures are first different.
+This differs from an end-to-end architecture, as the architectures are first different.
 Secondly, we use the convolutional module only as a projector of smaller waveform chunks, and a Transformer architecture still learns the actual dependencies across time.
-Individually, understanding the contents of the signal, with just 100ms is a difficult task, and generally for humans too more context is needed.
-However, the embeddings are projected onto a space, that can be utitlized/fed to the Transformers, to understand context.
-With these representations, in this work, we train each of them on the embeddings separately with the given labels and combine them to get a stacked representation which is interpretable and robust, achieving significant gains, when used together.
+Individually, understanding the contents of the signal, with just 100ms, is a difficult task, and generally, for humans, too, more context is needed.
+However, the embeddings are projected onto a space that can be utilized/fed to the Transformers to understand the context.
+We train each of them on the embeddings separately with the given labels and combine them to get an interpretable and robust stacked representation, achieving significant gains when used together.